Nested async/await in Rust: Desugaring and assembly

 Closures and state machines

 We have looked at the desugared code for the patrol function.
 The generated assembly of the async code uses closures to implement the state machine.
-We explored the mapping of async functions to closures when we looked at the goto in the previous async deep dive.
+When we looked at the' goto' in the previous async deep dive, we explored the mapping of async functions to closures.

-The patrol function is converted into a closure that takes two inputs: the closure environment and the task context.
+The patrol function is converted into a closure with two inputs: the closure environment and the task context.
 The closure environment is a struct that holds the state of the state machine.
-The task context is a struct that holds the state of the task that is executing the future.
-The closure returns a Poll value, which can be either Poll::Pending or Poll::Ready.
+The task context is a struct that holds the state of the task executing the future.
+The closure returns a Poll value, either Poll::Pending or Poll::Ready.
 The Poll::Pending value indicates that the future is not ready, and the Poll::Ready value indicates that the future is ready.

 Async closure environment